416

 two bowls of vegan risotto on a table with a can of split pea soup

-If you want to save some of this risotto and eat it as leftovers, I recommend reheating it with a few tablespoons of added water to add back some of the creaminess that will be lost while it sits in the fridge overnight.
-This should keep covered in the fridge for up to a week.
+If you want to save some risotto to have as leftovers, I recommend reheating it with a few tablespoons of added water to add back some of the creaminess that will be lost while it sits in the fridge overnight.

 a bite of split pea risotto with a can of split pea soup and 2 bowls of risotto in the background